Influencer Marketing in the US: Things to Know in 2026

 Influencer marketing picks up momentum.
 It’s a proven way to grow brand awareness, reach new audiences, and increase conversions, as younger generations trust influencers’ recommendations.

-Influencer marketing budgets will grow in the US in 2024.
+Influencer marketing budgets are expected to grow by 2027.
 Of course, that does not necessarily mean that you are ready to allocate the vast part of your social media budget in this direction.

 Yet, you should know your audience from top to bottom to make the right choices.